junsulee119/OpenPhoneCameraTrigger/README.md

     2. Serch **'esp32'**
     3. Install **'esp32 by Espressif Systems'**
 3. Connect ESP32 to PC and select proper COM port
-    1. Connect ESP32 Super Mini board to PC using USB Type-C cable (make sure that the USB cable supports data trasnmission)
+    1. Connect ESP32 Super Mini board to PC using USB Type-C cable (make sure that the USB cable supports data transmission)
     2. Go to **Tools > Port** and **select proper COM port** that ESP32 is connected at
 4. Select ESP32 SuperMini board
     1. Go to **Tools > Board > esp32**